projectriff/projectriff.io/_docs/010-getting-started-on-minikube.md

 ### TL;DR
 1. install docker, kubectl, minikube, and helm
 2. monitor your riff cluster with watch and kubectl
-3. install kafka using a helm chart
+3. install riff and kafka using a helm chart
-4. install riff using a helm chart
-5. create a sample function
+4. create a sample function
-6. publish an event to trigger the sample function
+5. publish an event to trigger the sample function
-7. delete the sample function
+6. delete the sample function

+> **NOTE**: The Kubernetes community is promoting the use of RBAC for all clusters.
+Starting with with Minikube v0.26.0 the default for Minikube is to use the kubeadm bootstrapper which enables RBAC.
+The older localkube bootstrapper is now deprecated.
+The following instructions assume that your cluster is running with RBAC enabled.
+It is still possible to install riff without RBAC roles by adding a `--set rbac.create=false` option when installing the riff chart.

 ### install docker
 Installing [Docker Community Edition](https://www.docker.com/community-edition) is the easiest way get started with docker.
 Since minikube includes its own docker daemon, you actually only need the docker CLI to build function containers for riff.
 This means that if you want to, you can shut down the Docker (server) app, and turn off automatic startup of Docker on login.